 From time to time, our tenants may pay for improvements on certain of our properties with the ownership of the improvements remaining with us, in which case we will record the cost of such improvements as an asset (tenant-funded improvements, included within Investments in real estate, net), along with a corresponding liability (deferred rent liability, included within Other liabilities, net) on our Consolidated Balance Sheets.
-When we are determined to be the owner of the tenant tenant-funded improvements, such improvements will be depreciated over the useful life in accordance with our depreciation policy noted above, and the related deferred rent liability will be amortized as an addition to rental income each over the shorter of the useful life of the respective improvement or the remaining term of the existing lease in place.
-If the tenant is determined to be the owner of the tenant improvements, any tenant improvements improvement funded by us, such amounts are treated as a lease incentive and amortized as a reduction of rental income over the remaining term of the existing lease in place.
+When we are determined to be the owner of the tenant-funded improvements, such improvements will be depreciated over the useful life in accordance with our depreciation policy noted above, and the related deferred rent liability will be amortized as an addition to rental income over the remaining term of the existing lease in place.
+If the tenant is determined to be the owner of a tenant improvement funded by us, such amounts are treated as a lease incentive and amortized as a reduction of rental income over the remaining term of the existing lease in place.

-In determining whether the tenant or the Company is the owner of such improvements, several factors will be considered, including, but not limited to: (i) whether the tenant or landlord retains legal title to improvement's useful life is greater than the improvements upon expiration of the lease; remaining lease term plus any reasonably certain renewal options; (ii) whether the lease stipulates how such improvements should be treated; allows the tenant to remove the improvements; (iii) the uniqueness of the improvements (i.e., whether the improvements were made improvement is unique to meet the specific needs or for the benefit of the tenant leasing or useful to subsequent tenants; (iv) whether the improvement adds value to the property or if increases the improvements generally increased the value or extended the useful life lifespan of the asset improved upon); (iv) the expected useful life of the improvements relative to the remaining length of the lease; property; and (v) whether the tenant improvements are expected to have significant residual value at was provided a form of reimbursement or incentive concerning the end of the lease term; and (vi) whether the tenant or the Company constructs or directs construction of the improvements. improvement.
+In determining whether the tenant or the Company is the owner of such improvements, several factors will be considered, including, but not limited to: (i) whether the improvement's useful life is greater than the remaining lease term plus any reasonably certain renewal options; (ii) whether the lease allows the tenant to remove the improvements; (iii) whether the improvement is unique to the tenant or useful to subsequent tenants; (iv) whether the improvement adds value to the property or increases the lifespan of the property; and (v) whether the tenant was provided a form of reimbursement or incentive concerning the improvement.
 The determination of who owns the improvements can be subject to significant judgment.